dudash/openshift-workshops/www/3.3/offline/workshop-lab5-devmanage.md

 Go back to the summary view by clicking "Overview" on the left menu bar
 </blockquote>

 If you are quick enough you will see a new pod spin up and an the old pod spin down.
-This is due to the deployment config strategy being set to "Rolling" and having a "ConfigChange" trigger, Open Shift auto deployed a new pod as soon as you updated with the env variable.
+This is due to the deployment config strategy being set to "Rolling" and having a "ConfigChange" trigger, OpenShift auto deployed a new pod as soon as you updated with the env variable.
       </div>
     </div>
   </div>